Maciej-Zwolinski/public_portfolio/README.md

 This repository will be updated with my most recently finished or ongoing projects.
-Below you can find short descriptions of each folder.

---- Zadanie_wav - this is my tool for analising .wav files and finding sudden drops in signal (potential corruptions).
+Currently only Python projects are published.

+News:

+--- [19/05/20] Extracted 'interesting' project-agnostic functionalities into 'Utility' package